 (LTHC) first.
-The phrase conjures up a picture of a doorway with a low step into it - LTHC tasks have very easy access - they are suitable for practically anybody to have a go.
+The phrase conjures up a picture of a doorway with a low step into it.
+LTHC tasks have very easy access - they are suitable for practically anybody to have a go.
 Step into the room, have a good look around and explore.
-There may be some walls preventing you from moving too far left or right or straight ahead, but what
+There may be some walls preventing you from moving too far left or right or straight ahead, but

 for those who feel brave to climb up to the same kind of, but more sophisticated, mathematics.

 is a good example of a LTHC task for the primary classroom.
 Because it is easily accessible you can use it with the whole class at the same time.
 If you're familiar with this task, read on.
 If not, take a few moments to play around with the ideas.

 because the entry point is very low and only requires following instructions about the positioning of the dice, and addition of five or more single digit numbers.

 because the next step is exploration with lots of choices - so less confident children may work with just two dice whilst others may use three or more.